sylhare/sylhare.github.io/_posts/2020-04-01-Riding-docker-like-a-cowboy.md

 ```

 This way you inject your `/src` directory as `/target` at root level in your docker container.
+You can also use `--network="host"` to map localhost of the machine with localhost of the docker.

 ### Copy from and to the container
 #### Get your container ID